-“Generate more leads without advertising” may be a keyword phrase SEO SaaS vendors use to drive traffic to their website.
+“Generate more leads without advertising” may be a keyword phrase SEO SaaS vendors use to drive traffic to their websites.

 These long-tail keywords generate less traffic but are also less competitive.
 Building a library of these phrases will improve search results in the long run.

-10 Steps to Creating a Successful SaaS SEO Campaign
+10 Steps to Create a Successful SaaS SEO Campaign

 1. Set Realistic Goals